Cycle and lorry danger awareness training

 The day consists of a theory module in the classroom and a practical module out on bikes led by an experienced urban cycle instructor.

-This is the first accredited course in the UK to include practical on-road cycle training for drivers and will count for 7 of the 35 hours Driver CPC that all professional lorry and bus drivers need to complete every five years.
+This is the first accredited course in the UK to include practical on-road cycle training for drivers and will count for 7 of the 35 hours Driver CPC that all professional lorry and bus drivers need to complete every 5 years.

 Courses are open to all LGV and bus drivers working in London, and van drivers working under TfL contracts where this training is mandatory.

 Phone 020 8753 3344 with your credit/debit card ready to make your booking.
 Or email firstname.lastname@example.org if you need further details.

 All H&F lorry drivers (eg refuse collectors) have completed this course.